Dental Hygiene Admissions

 Orientation will review the following:

-- Establishment of a CastleBranch Account for uploading documents for review
+- Establishing a CastleBranch account to upload documents for review

 - Signing and uploading the Dental Hygiene Department Technical Standards to CastleBranch